UwUAroze/Snuggles/README.md

 # Highlights
 * **Free & open source** - Protected by the [GNU General Public License v3.0](https://github.com/UwUAroze/Snuggles/blob/master/LICENSE), we embrace the open source community; you guys.
 Feel free to contribute, make suggestions or even create your own sub-projects.
-* **Painless & idiot-proof** - When designing even the smallest interactions with Snuggles, we've made sure to look from the perspective of a user, not a developer.
-From settings UI's to command parameters, everything works just how you'd expect, and feels natural.
+* **Painless & idiot-proof** - When designing even the smallest interactions with Snuggles, we"ve made sure to look from the perspective of a user, not a developer.
+From settings UI"s to command parameters, everything works just how you"d expect, and feels natural.
-* **Looks matter** - Functionality aside, we strive for and take pride in our attention to detail; an area I often notice severely lacking in even the most popular of Discord bots, and something I've taken upon myself to alleviate.
+* **Looks matter** - Functionality aside, we strive for and take pride in our attention to detail; an area I often notice severely lacking in even the most popular of Discord bots, and something I"ve taken upon myself to alleviate.

 # Bot modules